billysbilling/ember-animated-outlet/README.md

 ## Todo

-- Use css animation for slide
-- Fixup the demo design, too 90ish
 - Tests
 - - Is there a better way than to use `setTimeout` to wait for animations to finish?
 - Write missing jsdoc for some classes